Esvandiary/parselite/README.md

 # parselite
-A pure Python journal parser for Elite: Dangerous
+A pure Python journal parser for Elite: Dangerous.

+Still *very* in progress.